isomorfeus/isomorfeus-react/ruby/README.md

     `alert("ORANGE ALERT!")`
   end

-  functional_component 'AFunComponent' do
+  function_component 'AFunComponent' do
     SPAN(on_click: props.on_click) { 'Click for orange alert! ' } # event handler passed in props, applied to a element
     SPAN(on_click: :show_red_alert) { 'Click for red alert! '  } # event handler directly applied to a element
   end

-  functional_component 'AnotherFunComponent' do
+  function_component 'AnotherFunComponent' do
     AFunComponent(on_click: :show_orange_alert, text: 'Fun') # event handler passed as prop, but must be applied to element, see above end end